nmdickson/papermate/README.md

 ### Config Files

-`papermate` is controlled through a single TOML config file (currently must be at `$HOME/.config/papermate.toml`).
+`papermate` is controlled through a single TOML config file.
 This file controls both the application settings, and the actual queries used to search for relevant papers.
+`papermate` will search for this file at `$PAPERMATE_CONFIG_DIR/papermate.toml` if `PAPERMATE_CONFIG_DIR` is set, otherwise defaults to `$HOME/.config/papermate.toml`.

 Some explanations are given below.
 See also the example config file in this repository.